Carbonfreezer/multiplayer/README.md

 # Introduction
-This project contains a multi-player game system in Rust, primarily designed for browser based board games compiled as a WASM client.
+This project contains a multi-player game system in Rust, primarily designed for browser-based board games compiled as a WASM client.
 This project uses Axum/Tokio for the server, which also serves as a web server and a game-agnostic relay server.
 New games may even be added without restarting the server.
 This is contained in the project [relay-server](#relay-server).
 Second, it includes a [library](#backbone-library) to construct multiplayer (browser) games on.
 It follows the philosophy of the client-hosted server, where clients can send a remote procedure call to the server, and the server either sends delta updates or a whole view state to the clients.
 This is based on the network architecture of engines like Unity (NGO) or Unreal, though in a reduced form.
 This is contained in the library sub-project **backbone-lib**.
 The two components get interconnected over web sockets.
 Shared protocol identifiers are kept in the sub-project [protocol](#protocol).
 As an example, a simple multiplayer game has been included in **games/tic-tac-toe**.
 You can find this system running in a more elaborate form on [Board-Game-Hub](https://board-game-hub.de).